How to Automate AWS Backups Effectively

 }

-This JSON defines a backup plan that runs daily at 12 PM UTC, moves backups to cold storage after 30 days, and deletes them after a year.
+This JSON defines a backup plan that runs daily at 12 PM UTC, moves backups to cold storage after 30 days, and deletes them after one year.

 Supported Services